swapper-org/eth-transactions-indexer/CONTRIBUTING.md

 #### Get your project running

 Before you start coding, you need to test if your project is running in your machine.
-Check out the [README]() to warm up and set up the project.
+Check out the [README](https://github.com/swapper-org/eth-transactions-indexer/blob/main/README.md) to warm up and set up the project.

 #### Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help, everyone is a beginner at first.

-#### Run lint and tests

-Before submitting a pull request, make sure your changes don't break any functionality of the project.
-Check out the [README]() to see how can you do it.

 #### Make a Pull Request